NCEAS/metacat/docs/user/metacat/source/themes.rst

 .. contents::

-Metacat's theming system, MetacatUI, is deployed separately from Metacat, allowing more independent user interface customization.
+Metacat's theming system, `MetacatUI <https://github.com/NCEAS/metacatui>`_, is deployed separately from Metacat, allowing more independent user interface customization.
+Check the `MetacatUI GitHub <https://github.com/NCEAS/metacatui>`_ for the most up to date version.

 MetacatUI is structured in a model-view-controller architecture using `Backbone.js <http://www.backbonejs.org>`_.
 Some background knowledge on Backbone.js may be helpful for advanced modification of MetacatUI, but is not necessary for editing the CSS styling and HTML of the included MetacatUI views.